MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-7/weekly-meeting-notes/Group7-Sprint2-meeting-notes.md

 	- Find a way to use Statistical Areas Level 2 (SA2) to derive population forecast and affluence.
 	- Find any additional external dataset that may assist in the analysis to answer the 3 big questions.
 	- Learn Open Route Service API accoriding to sprint 3 tasks.
+	- Summarise what we did in sprint1/2 in a notebook